WMatthewARC/Module-06-Challenge/README.md

-# Module-06-Challenge
+# Module-06-Challenge | python-api-challenge
- python-api-challenge

-Figures seen in output data:

-Cities closer to the 20 latitude skiw higer temperature on avg.
+Cities closer to the 20 latitudes skew higher temperatures on avg.

-Humidity can be found on many latitudes.
+Humidity can be found in many latitudes.

-While the hisgest wind speed can be found betweeen -60 and - 40 Latitude, Latitude alone does not seem to be an indicator of high wind speed.
+While the highest wind speed can be found between -60 and - 40 Latitude, Latitude alone does not seem to be an indicator of high wind speed.